International is one of the Five Avenues of Service in Rotary, and all clubs are expected to contribute in some way to international projects.

 Our Club’s involvement in this project is now complete.

 The school has expanded rapidly to six classrooms accommodating 300 children.
 Local people have done virtually all the building and provide a range of voluntary help.
 Outside funds have been used only for materials, and for training and retaining the teaching staff.
 The pupils too play an active part in funding their own school, growing crops and raising chickens for sale in the local market.

 Our club believes that this project is a demonstration of Rotary ideals in action internationally.
 It involves providing a hand-up not a hand-out to a community which is committed to working hard for its own development.

-Full details of this project can be found on a seperate page on the website, and via the weblinks below:.
+Full details can be found on a seperate page on the website, and via the weblinks below:.